Red Wines

 Natural red wines are present in all the wine-growing regions of France, each with its specific soil and climate, and associated red grape varieties.
 Depending on the grape varieties and winemaking techniques used, red wines can present several very distinct profiles and characteristics.
 Wine regions producing natural red wines are led by the Bordeaux region, mainly represented by full-bodied wines made from Merlot, Cabernet Sauvignon and Cabernet Franc.
 Some illustrious winegrowers wonderfully represent these terroirs like the Amoreau family.
 Burgundy, another major region in the production of renowned red wines, is specialized in the vinification of Pinot Noir.
 The Rhône Valley, the third largest producing region, offers natural red wines combining the power of Syrah with the fruitiness of Grenache Noir.

 Other regions produce wonderful red wines like the crisp and tannic wines of the Loire with Cabernet Francs, but also full of lightness with Grolleau and Pineau d'Aunis, like the Mosse family.
-Cool climates which favor a floral and vegetal side of red wines, like the pinot noir of Lorraine and Alsace or the trousseau and poulsard of the Jura.
+Cool climates which favor a floral and vegetal side of red wines, like the pinot noir of Lorraine and Alsace or the Trousseau and Poulsard of the Jura.

 In warmer climates, the Languedoc, Roussillon and Rhône regions offer us crisp, tannic natural wines with high extractions from Mourvedre or Syrah.
 On the other hand, processes such as carbonic maceration typical of Beaujolais make it possible to obtain light, natural red wines.
 Or, light grape varieties like Cinsault and Grenache are used to make lively wines with notes of fresh red fruits, strawberries, raspberries and sweet treats.
 All these natural red wines are made as naturally as possible without chemical inputs.